Cohomology with local coefficients and knotted manifolds: From diagrams to CW-complexes

 Pure cubical complexes are particularly useful as a tool for converting a range of experimental data into regular CW-complexes in order to analyse underlying topological features (see for instance \cite{ellisbook}).
 However, the resulting CW-complexes tend to be large and cumbersome to work with on a computer.
 From the viewpoint of theoretical knot theory, one would like algorithms for converting a symbolic description of a link or knotted surface complement into a regular CW-complex with relatively few cells so that computations of fundamental groups and local cohomology run efficiently.
 We now explain, in four steps, how to construct a smaller CW-structure on the complement $Y_\ell=M\setminus \mathring{N_\ell}$ of a link $N_\ell$ arising from an arc presentation $\ell$.

 Step 1.
 Let us suppose that the arc diagram for the list $\ell$ involves precisely $h$ horizontal lines and precisely $k$ crossings.
 Let $D^2_{\ell}$ denote the unit $2$-disk with $2h$ non-overlapping subdisks removed.
 The arc diagram for $\ell$ then determines a (nearly) canonical CW structure on $D^2_{\ell}$.
 This is illustrated in Figure \ref{FIGcw} for the trefoil.
+(The CW structure could be made canonical by, for instance, insisting that the two $0$-cells on the boundary of the disk be connected to the bottom left-most and top right-most vertices of the inner diagram.)

 In general the CW structure has $V=4h+4k+2$ vertices, $E=8h+ 8k +4$ edges, and $E-V-2h+1$ cells of dimension $2$.
 The formula for the number of $2$-cells is derived from the Euler characteristic $\chi(D^2_{\ell}) = 1-2h$.
-The space $D^2_{\ell}$ has a total of $14h + 16k -2h +9$ cells.
+The space $D^2_{\ell}$ has a total of $14h + 16k +9$ cells.

 Step 2.
 Let $\mathbb I$ denote the unit interval with $CW$-structure involving two vertices and one edge.
 Now form the direct product $D^2_{\ell}\times \mathbb I$.
 This is a CW-complex which we view as a solid cylinder from which $2h$ vertical tubes, running from bottom to top, have been removed.
 It involves a total of $3(14h + 16k +9)$ cells.